 The 2CD+2DVD boxset Overview: 1996-2006 (Nine Winds, 2018) documents Vinny Golia's Large Ensemble, featuring three performances from 1996, 2000 and 2006.
 The large ensembles range from some 22 to 45 musicians, among which Rob Blakeslee, Ken Filiano, Alex Cline, Jeff Gauthier, Peggy Lee, John Fumo, Michael Vlatkovich and Steve Adams.

 There Are Actions Which We Have Neglected And Which Never Cease To Call Us (Bureau B, 2018) is the latest work by Kammerflimmer Kollektief.
 The avantgarde jazz combo started the career in 1996, when recorded their first sessions, later gathered in Maander.
-Their sessionography continued with Incommunicado (april 1999), Hysteria (june/july 2000), Cicadidae, that collected live studio recordings between 2001 and 2002, Absencen (fall 2004), Jinx (2007), Im Erwachten Garten (2008), with the collaboration of Dietmar Dath, Wildling (recorded between 2007 and 2009), Teufelskamin (recorded between september 2010 and june 2011) and Dsarroi (recorded between 2013 and 2014).
+Their sessionography continued with Incommunicado (april 1999), Hysteria (june/july 2000), Cicadidae, that collected live recorded in studio between 2001 and 2002, Absencen (fall 2004), Jinx (2007), Im Erwachten Garten (2008), with the collaboration of Dietmar Dath, Wildling (recorded between 2007 and 2009), Teufelskamin (recorded between september 2010 and june 2011) and Dsarroi (recorded between 2013 and 2014).
 Their latest long-titled work above sees always the leader Thomas Weber (electric guitars and drones) along with Heike Aumller (harmonium) and Johannes Frisch (double bass).
 The seven pieces recorded feature an atypical work, mostly improvised.

 Astral Plane Crash (Balance Point Acoustics, 2018) documents an april 2018 session along with Vinny Golia (flute, sopranino, soprano, baritone saxes, saxello, Bb clarinet, piccolo), Henry Kaiser (guitar), Bob Moses and Weasel Walter (both on drums, percussion) and Damon Smith (amplified double bass), during which they performed two long pieces: the 44-minute Fountain of Dreams and the 35:30-minute Mysterious Journey, quite totally improvised.

 Again by Golia, Hunter's Moon (Castor&Pollux, 2018) documents the multiinstrumentist (here on alto flute, alto, sopranino & mezzo soprano saxes, tubax (i.e. a contrabass sax), clarinets & basset horn) paired with Nathan Hubbard (on percussion, field recordings, samples) in a 70-minute composition, titled What Are You Looking For?
-Oh, Two Doors Down and studio recorded in october 2016 (but field recordings were sessioned since 2011).
+Oh, Two Doors Down and recorded in studio in october 2016 (but field recordings were sessioned since 2011).